Breathe Better with Whole-Home Air Filtration in Longmont

 5. Odors linger in your house.

-7. Your house is consistently dusty, despite regular cleaning.
+7. Your house is continuously dusty, despite regular cleaning.

-A whole-home air purification system can handle pollution in your home’s air.
-And possibly bring relief to the asthma and allergy sufferers in your household.
+A whole-home air purification system can take care of pollution in your home’s air.
+In fact, it can also bring relief to the asthma and allergy sufferers in your household.

-Studies have found limiting exposure to indoor allergens and tobacco smoke could prevent 65 percent of asthma cases among elementary school-age children.
-And limiting biological contaminants like dust mites can also lower childhood asthma cases by 55-60 percent.
+Studies have found managing exposure to indoor allergens and tobacco smoke could stop 65 percent of asthma cases among elementary school-age children.
+And by controlling biological contaminants like dust mites, childhood asthma cases have also decreased by 55-60 percent.

 HEPA Filters

-The High Efficiency Particulate Air, or HEPA, filter, was created to protect scientists from radiation as they developed an atomic bomb during World War II.
-Today these filters are regularly used in hospitals, science labs and even homes.
+The High Efficiency Particulate Air, or HEPA, filter, was designed to protect scientists from radiation as they worked on the atomic bomb during World War II.
+Today these filters are often used in hospitals and science labs, but you can even find one in a few homes.

-HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and larger.
+HEPA filters are proven to extract 99.97 to 99.99% of particles sizes 0.3 microns and bigger.
 This includes pollen, dirt and dust.
-A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.
+A HEPA air cleaner with activated carbon filters can eliminate the particles from chemicals, odors and smoke.

-These filters have a MERV rating of 1721, depending on the brand.
-This rating demonstrates how successfully a filter can pull out pollutants from the air.
+These filters boast a MERV rating of 1721, depending on the brand.
+This rating shows how successfully a filter can pull out pollutants from the air.

-Because of their high-efficiency filtration abilities, HEPA filters are thick and can restrict airflow.
-It’s important to touch base with Service Experts Heating & Air Conditioning to verify your heating and cooling system can work with one.
+Because of their high-efficiency filtration performance, HEPA filters are thick and can limit airflow.
+It’s important to check with Service Experts Heating & Air Conditioning to confirm your heating and cooling system can work with one.

 Media Filters

-Media air cleaners are much thicker than regular air filters.
+Media air cleaners are denser than your standard air filters.
 They’re often four to five times wider—or more.
-This barrier mounts tightly against your HVAC system.
+This barrier fits tightly against your HVAC equipment.

-Because its functional surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.
+Because its filtration surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

-These filters last longer too, typically between three to six months.
+These filters stay fresher longer too, usually between three to six months.

 Electrostatic Filters

-There are several different types of electronic filtering systems you can install in your home.
+There are several different types of electronic filtration systems you can install in your home.

-An electrostatic filter uses magnetically charged substance to catch particles.
-These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
-Plus, they're also 30 times more effective than everyday filters.
+An electrostatic filter utilizes magnetically charged material to attract particles.
+These washable filters are 97 percent effective at extracting microscopic particles from your home’s air.
+In addition, they’re also 30 times more effective than everyday filters.

-An electronic air cleaner applies a high-voltage magnetic charge to trap particles.
+An electronic air cleaner uses a high-voltage magnetic charge to trap particles.

-Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And reduce ozone, a known lung irritant, made elsewhere in your home.
+Some models can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
+It can even decrease ozone, a known lung irritant, produced elsewhere in your home.